Travelopia/wordpress-ai/README.md

 - **Existing images**: Open Media > Library, edit an image, and click “Generate Alt Text”

 ### Privacy
-- Images (or related metadata) may be sent to the configured AI provider to generate alt text.
+- Images (or related metadata) may be sent to Google Gemini to generate alt text.

 ### Troubleshooting
-- **No alt text generated**: Check API key, provider availability, and that the site can make outbound requests.
+- **No alt text generated**: Check Google API key, provider availability, and that the site can make outbound requests.
-- **Overwrites**: If you don’t want overwrites, disable the regenerate action or ensure the plugin is configured to skip when alt text exists.
+- **Overwrites**: If you don't want overwrites, disable the regenerate action or ensure the plugin is configured to skip when alt text exists.

 ### Roadmap
 - Batch backfill for existing media